Enabling field lookups

 Add the field lookup definition

-This takes you to the Add new lookups definitions view where you define your field lookup.
+- The Add new lookups definitions page opens, where you define the field lookup.

-5. Under Lookup file, select prices.csv (the name of your lookup table).
+6. For Lookup file, select prices.csv, which is the name of your lookup table file.

-6. Leave Configure time-based lookup and Advanced options unselected.
+7. For Configure time-based lookup and Advanced options, leave the check boxes unselected.

-1. In the Lookup definitions manage, under Sharing, click Permissions.
+1. In the Lookup definitions list, for the prices_lookup, click Permissions.

-2. Under Object should appear in, select All apps.
+2. In the Permissions dialog box, under Object should appear in, select All apps.

 3. Click Save.